yangcao77/odo-fork/docs/Comparing-Dev-Files-And-IDP-Schema.md

 	- If this restriction were to be eliminated, then we could likely simulate runtime/shared/standalone tasks with actions, communicating via shared volumes.
 - No equivalent in dev files to the IDP YAML's differentiation between a runtime container and task container.
 - Devfile volumes have no subpath field, which in the IDP case is used when volumes are mounted into containers.
+- Dev file containers may contain [long running processes such as databases](https://github.com/eclipse/che-devfile-registry/blob/master/devfiles/java-mongo/devfile.yaml).
+At present, the IDP yaml does not define a way for long-lived processes such as database run within independent container.

 #### Runtime:
 - An IDP runtime is a container reserved for running the user's application: this may be a standalone application (Go, Node) or a runtime (Wildfly, Open Libery).
 It is a designed to provide a cleaner separation between the build environment (eg maven image) and runtime environment (eg Wildfly production image).